 Weighting Material—My preferred material to weight a demo doll is a mixture of dollar store decorative rocks (generally found in the craft area) and poly pellets (available at craft stores).
 I use about half a bag of poly pellets and two 2-lb bags of rocks per newborn-sized doll.
 Decorative rocks will give you a nice heavy doll, but might also make your doll lumpy.
 Other educators have successfully used pea gravel, aquarium gravel, bbs, etc. Avoid any organic materials such as popcorn or rice as they can deteriorate over time and become a pest hazard.

 Zip Ties—used to re-attach the head, other limbs (if needed) and to create knees.
-These are available inexpensively at the dollar store, big box stores (look in automotive) or on eBay.
+These are available inexpensively at the dollar store, big box stores (look in automotive) we buy cars or on eBay.
 You need an assortment of sizes including large ones for the head.

 Knee High Stockings—I use these to help contain weighting material.
 They’re optional but inexpensive.
 Old tights or stockings with runs can be repurposed as well.

 Polyester Stuffing/Fiberfill (optional)—Your doll may not need any additional stuffing once you’ve added weighting materials but it is always nice to have a little extra on hand just in case.

 Chopstick or Pencil (for stuffing)

 Begin by removing your doll’s head by clipping off the tip of the zip tie attaching it to the body.
 Remove all of the fiberfill stuffing from your doll and set aside to use later.
 Depending on the doll you choose, there may be some weighting material already inside—this can be saved to repurpose as well.